SCOTUS Just Gutted a Gorsuch Opinion — and Made Him Look Extreme

 Gorsuch’s opinion in Luke P., by contrast, added the word “merely” to this framework.
 Under Luke P., the benefits offered to a disabled student “must merely be ‘more than de minimis.’”
 That one word effectively transformed the floor that the court placed below disabled students in 1996 into a ceiling.
 Gorsuch transformed a rule instructing school districts that they must do more than nothing into a rule instructing them that they don’t need to do any more than a little more than nothing.

-Later Amy Globuchar brought up the subject again, in an exchange one live blog of the hearings highlighted:
+Later Amy Klobuchar brought up the subject again, in an exchange one liveblog of the hearings highlighted:

 Sen. Amy Klobuchar, D-Minn., referred to the U.S. Supreme Court decision on Wednesday in a case interpreting the Individuals with Disabilities Education Act, which requires an appropriate public education for students with disabilities.
 The decision unanimously rejected the standard used by Gorsuch in IDEA cases before his court, which required schools to provide educational benefits that were merely more than de minimis….